Download & Install

 Please note: If you are installing on an older machine that will not boot from a USB key, see CD Install on the ubermix wiki

 Warning: If your device has never had the ubermix installed on it, this process will erase everything on your device.
 If there is anything on it that you want to keep, you will want to back it up prior to performing the following steps.
-As of version .65, devices that already have ubermix .65 or later on them can simply be upgraded, with no loss of user files.
+Devices that already have ubermix on them can simply be upgraded, with no loss of user files.

 - If your device is turned on, shut it down first.